dtonon/oracolo/README.md

 `relays`: set a list of custom relays;
 `top-notes`: show N notes in a boxed format with cover image, zero to disable;
+`short-notes`: show short notes as carousel (value 'carousel') or in the main feed (value 'main'), empty to disable;
-`short-chars`: show short notes (kind:1) with more than X characters in a carousel, zero to disable;
+`short-notes-min-chars`: show short notes with X minimum characters for the 'short-notes' setting, zero to disable;
-`short-feed`: enable short notes in the main feed, 'yes' to enable; _short-chars_ is used as filter;
+`short-notes-summary-max-chars`: size in characters of the short notes preview in the feed, zero to display full content;
 `topics`: let user navigate by topics, filtering articles by tags, empty to disable;
 `comments`: enable comments at the bottom of the articles, with NIP-7 + NIP-46 login;